Research & Best Practices

 Benefits of Zero Defect Manufacturing

-Reducing defects improves product quality, which means higher customer satisfaction (or fewer instances of dissatisfied customers) and an improved reputation.
+Reducing defects improves product quality, which means higher customer satisfaction, fewer warranty claims, lower instances of complaints and an improved reputation.
 This usually enhances a company’s image and competitiveness in the market.

 Zero defects in production and operations management also translates to cost savings as it’s expensive to rework or scrap product.
+With improved process control, there’s also less to do in terms of maintenance and replacements, which further enhances cost-effectiveness.
 Customer complaints can be very expensive if they turn into warranty claims, although this at least provides an opportunity to rescue the situation.
 Worse still is the cost of an unhappy customer who doesn’t purchase again.

 Key strategies for implementing Zero Defect Manufacturing